Confused about where to exchange dollars for euros in Ireland? Vagabond to the rescue!

 Can I use US money in Ireland?

-No, only Euros are accepted in the Republic of Ireland and British Pound Sterling in Northern Ireland.
+Only Euros (€) are accepted in the Republic of Ireland.

 Budgeting For Your Ireland Trip

 Wondering how much to set aside for your Ireland vacation?